 If we had simply followed our guidebook, we never would have visited the breath-taking Rainbow Mountain in Peru.
 In 7 months of travelling South America, this stands out as one of our highlights – yet a guidebook with over 1,100 pages didn’t even mention it!

 While some guides will have good tips for travelling South America, other sources of information are far more valuable.
-We recommend asking other travellers for recommendations, searching pinterest, reading travel blogs or joining Facebook groups.
+We recommend asking other travellers for recommendations, searching Pinterest, reading South America travel blog posts or joining Facebook groups.
 All will have information of value to you and give you some great ideas of what to do on your trip!

-There are normally plenty of tour agencies around, and due to the nature of their business they normally speak at least a little bit of English.
+There are normally plenty of tour agencies around offering a variety of South America tours for backpackers, and due to the nature of their business they normally speak at least a little bit of English.
 This makes things a lot easier.
 As a reminder, it’s always best to research companies before booking through them.
 If the majority of reviews are negative, you should look elsewhere.
 Finally, be sure to negotiate a price – especially if you’re in a group.
 Most companies will be willing to give some form of discount for booking with them, so you don’t have to simply accept the advertised price.

 Go out of season